-RPSC total ODCs for FY 2004 based on Schedule H is dollars.
+RPSC total ODCs for FY 2004 based on Schedule H is \$ dollars.
 We obtained the cost detail of the ODC transactions for the identified universe and made a judgmental sample of the top ten project numbers with the highest ODC dollar amounts.
-From the total ODC's we excluded all the cost related to the WBS No. R-PS43-237D09E08AE (totaling ) and all the cost related to WBS No. R-PS58-251H09F08AE (totaling ).
-We excluded the costs related to the WBS mentioned above from our sample due to the fact that these costs were reclassified to another WBS as part of the Christchurch New Zealand petty cash process.
+From the total ODC's we excluded all the cost related to the WBS No. R-PS43-237D09E08AE (totaling \$ and all the cost related to WBS No. R-PS58-251H09F08AE (totaling \$ and all the costs related to the WBS mentioned above from our sample due to the fact that these costs were reclassified to another WBS as part of the Christchurch New Zealand petty cash process.

 We developed a transaction testing plan and due to the large amount of transactions we performed a statistical sample selection of Miscellaneous ODCs within project: R-PS43, R-PS40, R-PS47, R-PS44, R-PS41, R-PS53, R-PS42, R-PS58, R-PS45 and R-PS33.
 We evaluated the transactions source documents by using the contractor's SAP Accounting System reports to verify completeness and accuracy, and determine the appropriateness of the charge with respect to terms of the contract and FAR/CAS.

-Furthermore, we reviewed the work breakdown structure (WBS) for the Polar contract and confirmed that the contractor .
+Furthermore, we reviewed the work breakdown structure (WBS) for the Polar contract and confirmed that the contractor was booking local support functions as direct costs.
 The WBS listing was then reviewed to determine the various support functions that, in our opinion, were an indirect function of the program.
-We concentrated primarily on the support functions based on their materiality.
-We have reclassified the costs associated with .
-Our analysis of each indirect function that, in our opinion, should be classified as an indirect cost based on the RTSC Cost Accounting Standards Disclosure Statement, Version 11, Part 4, Item No. 4.1.0 is as follows:
+We concentrated primarily on the support functions of Finance, Facilities, and Human Resources based on their materiality.

+We have reclassified the costs associated with the Finance, Facilities, and Human Resources indirect functions.
+Our analysis of each indirect function that, in our opinion, should be classified as an indirect cost based on the